 At nurseries by Gymfinity Kids, we provide parents with their child’s nursery uniform.
 This includes a short-sleeved polo shirt, navy blue jumper and our official nursery backpack.
 In addition to the uniform, each child will receive their own 360ml water bottle, which we advise you to bring along.

 Children must bring a change of uniform and are permitted to bring any comforters they would like.
 Comforters can be a soft teddy, favourite toy or blanket.
 Packing their backpack aims to encourage excitement about their first day at nursery.

 Read a book

 There are lots of books on starting nursery that we can recommend reading at home with your child.
 Choose a few to go through together and begin them a few weeks before starting nursery.
 Afterwards, talk through the story and what the characters might be feeling.
 This is a great way to gauge how your child might handle nursery and get them prepared for the idea of starting a new chapter.

 Master a good goodbye

 It’s important to remember that it’s only natural for children to feel nervous about being separated from their family.
 Children take different times to adjust.
 To be safe, we advise the following tear-taming tips for a good goodbye:

-- Arrive early, fed and well rested.
+- Arrive early, fed and well-rested.
 Tired and hungry children are often more prone to tears when it’s time to leave.
-Why not start and early-to-bed early-to-rise routine and feed them a yummy breakfast.
+Why not start an early-to-bed early-to-rise routine and feed them a yummy breakfast.

 - Get excited and remain upbeat.
 Your positivity can make a huge difference in how your child feels, they’ll trust you to reassure them.